Pingliang Gansu, China Travel Guide

 Always inform someone of your route and expected return time.
 Carry enough water, appropriate gear, and a fully charged phone.
 Weather conditions can change quickly, especially in mountainous areas.
 Obtain necessary permits for protected zones.

 5th day of the 5th lunar month.
-People consume Zongzi (glutinous rice dumplings) and engage in traditional celebrations, often with dragon boat races in areas with suitable water bodies (less prominent in landlocked Pingliang).
+People consume Zongzi (glutinous rice dumplings) and engage in traditional celebrations, often with dragon boat races in areas with suitable water bodies (less noticeable in landlocked Pingliang).

 15th day of the 8th lunar month.
 Marked by mooncakes and family reunions, celebrating the complete moon and harvest.